 Education and employment data

-As a Youth Care and education provider, we need to process special category personal data (eg concerning health, ethnicity, religion or biometric data) and criminal records about some individuals (particularly service users and staff).
+As a Care and well-being programme provider, we need to process special category personal data (eg concerning health, ethnicity, religion or biometric data) and criminal records about some individuals (particularly service users and staff).
 We do so in accordance with applicable law, including with respect to safeguarding or employment.

 Job applicants, current and former employees